christophihl/startupengineer/content/_repos/dat_sci/05_dat_viz.md

 ***

 As mentioned earlier, if we specify an aesthetic within `ggplot()` it will be passed on to each geom that follows.
 But each geom layer can have its own aes specification by wrapping the attributes in the geoms into `aes()`.
-This will map these variables to other aesthetics e.g. the revenue to the size of the dots `geom_point(aes(size = revenue))`.
+This will map these variables to other aesthetics e.g. the revenue to the size of the dots `geom_point(aes(size = sales))`.
 You will see that the size of the dots varies then based on the amount of revenue and we will get another legend.
 This allows us to only show certain characteristics for that specific layer.
 If you wish to apply an aesthetic property to an entire geometry, you can set that property as an argument to the geom method, outside of the aes() call: `geom_point(color = "blue")` or `geom_point(size = 5)`.

 In summary, variables are mapped to aesthetics with the `aes()` function, while fixed visual cues are set outside the aes() call.
 This sometimes leads to confusion, as in this example: